shima-maleki/book-recommendation-system-ML-Project/README.md

 * Designed for sparse, real-world user interaction data
 * Evaluated recommendations using both accuracy and ranking metrics
 * Structured the project for scalability and production deployment
-* Demonstrated ML engineering decision-making
+* Demonstrated ML engineering decision-making practices

 ---